Is Coconut Good for Dogs? 8 Benefits You Need to Know About

 As to how much coconut you can give your dog, our rule of thumb here is-too much coconut is not good for your dog.
 Please don't give it the whole coconut all at once-moderation is key.

-Containing stomach-bloating-medium triglyceride and high in calories, when feeding your dog coconut meat, give it only small amounts not likely to cause gastrointestinal distress.
+Containing stomach-bloating-medium triglycerides and high in calories, when feeding your dog coconut meat, give it only small amounts not likely to cause gastrointestinal distress.

 Similarly, should you want to pamper your furry friend by giving it high-quality coconut oil, ensure it is non-hydrogenated.
 Begin by giving it small amounts.
 Preferably, drizzle onto your dog's food a recommended maximum daily amount of about one tablespoon per 30 pounds of body weight.
 Watch out for any stomachache signs.